SesQ: A Surface Electrostatic Simulator for Precise Energy Participation Ratio Simulation in Superconducting Qubits: Method

 where the effective relative permittivity is $\epsilon^{\text{eff}} = {(\epsilon_1 + \epsilon_2)}/{2}$.
 The above Equations~\eqref{free_space_green_func} and~\eqref{two_layer_green_func} are two of the simplest forms of the Green's function for such open environments.
 Alternatively, we will derive other useful forms of the Green's function in Section~\ref{sec:multilayer_green_function}.

-Applying Green's second identity to \eqref{scalar_helmholtz_eq} and \eqref{scalar_helmholtz_delta_func}, and restricting the solution domain to the surface, the governing surface integral equation can be found as:
+Applying Green's second identity to \eqref{scalar_helmholtz_eq} and \eqref{scalar_helmholtz_delta_func} and restricting the solution domain to the surface, we obtain the governing surface integral equation as:

 where the integration is over the superconductor surfaces $\mathcal{S}$, and $q (\v{r}^\prime)$ is the surface charge density at the source point $\v{r}^\prime$.
 Equation~\eqref{integral_form} simply indicates that the scalar potential is the summed contribution from all the charges on the superconductors.
 In a realistic problem, the potentials are usually assigned, and the charge distribution becomes the unknown.
-They hence form an integral equation, which is the premise for the method of moments capacitance extractor.
+This therefore forms an integral equation, which is the premise for the method of moments capacitance extractor.